bcaffo/regmodsbook/manuscript/15_counts.md

 If the upper bound is known, the techniques we're discussing can be used to model the proportion or rate.
-The starting point for most count analysis is the the Poisson distribution.
+The starting point for most count analysis is the Poisson distribution.